 This has proven to be very successful when the target pelican is timid, and other methods of capture are not an option.
-Pelicans are used to people on the bank holding a rod and line!

 It can also be used on a boat ramp or grass, but you will need damp sand to cover and hold the line in place.
 If there are onlookers, you will need to explain what you are doing and reassure them about the process, as the capture can be dramatic and unnerving for the public.